aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 Amplify Geo enables you to search for locations by text, addresses, or geo-coordinates.

-### Search by text, address, business names, cities, and more
+### Search by text, address, business name, city, and more

 The `Geo.searchByText()` API enables you to search for places or points of interest by free-form text, such as an address, name, city, or region.